dev-luqman/DevOps_Room/Portfolio/page/.circleCi/README.md

 ```  ----  ```  ``` --- ``` ``` ---  ``` ``` --- ```

-3. Connect to github project
+3. Connect to github project from circleCI
 ![](./images/circleci_connect4.png)

 ```  ----  ```  ``` --- ``` ``` ---  ``` ``` --- ```

 4. Sellect the branch and connect
+  - Mine is ``` Main ``` Brnach, Whats yours ?
 ![](./images/circleci_connect.png)

-5. At first your pipeline will fail
+5. :construction: At first your pipeline will fail
 ![](./images/circleci_failed2.png)

 :book: failed as a result of trying to connect aws s3 bucket and found no connection